 Once I had determined the source of the problem the remainder of the puzzle fell quickly into place.
 Years earlier I had spent a long period of time renovating a house.
 Such an endeavour is a messy dusty business and I had worn a mask which happened to be cotton - a common dust filter at the time.
 Thus for long periods of work, some of them stressful, I had been breathing through a cotton mask.

-Now cotton is made up of very fine fibres which slowly break down.
-When you clean out the lint filter on your clothes dryer you may realize that most of it is comprised of tiny cotton fibres.
-House dust includes cotton fibres.
-Cotton is so ubiquitous in our environment that we hardly think of it as a source of micro fibres.
-And when you breath through a cotton mask, especially during exercise or play, you are breathing those cotton micro fibres into your lungs.
+Now cotton is made up of very fine fibers which slowly break down.
+When you clean out the lint filter on your clothes dryer you may realize that most of it is comprised of tiny cotton fibers.
+House dust includes cotton fibers.
+Cotton is so ubiquitous in our environment that we hardly think of it as a source of micro fibers.
+And when you breath through a cotton mask, especially during exercise or play, you are breathing those cotton micro fibers into your lungs.
 In addition, some of them catch in the mucous membrane of the nose where they end up in the gastro-intestinal tract.
 Either way they will come in contact with your immune system and, under some circumstances, may illicit an unfortunate negative immune response.
 That is, the person will develop an allergy to cotton.
 It is not a common circumstance, but the longer and more often one wears a cotton mask the more likely that such an immune response might occur.
 And good luck getting your hyperactive child properly diagnosed.

 Because of this personal experience I shudder when I see children wearing cotton masks in a playground, at a store, or contemplate them wearing such masks during long days at school.
 In particular, many parents have made masks at home from cotton swatches, some with very creative designs, and wash them regularly.
 It is a commendable reaction to the current concerns about the spread of viruses.
 Nevertheless one must consider what children are breathing and cotton dust is not completely harmless.
 Simply using organic cotton is not the answer.

-Thus I would argue that anyone, and especially children, when necessary, wear commercial masks made from rayon and polypropylene or other synthetic material that doesn't shed micro fibres.
+Thus I would argue that anyone, and especially children, when necessary, wear commercial masks made from rayon and polypropylene or other synthetic material that doesn't shed micro fibers.
 Be aware that some medical masks have a cotton layer sandwiched between other types of material.
 A medical mask with no cotton would be more expensive but avoiding a cotton allergy is, I would suggest, worth the price.

-This is not to imply that I am an anti-mask believer.
+Prophylactic masks have their uses.
 Whether or not or under what circumstances one should wear a medical mask is not for me to say.
 Nevertheless the best defense against any disease is a healthy immune system – a protection far superior to any mask for most diseases.
 Consult a trusted doctor or other medical practitioner.